cyrusimap/cyrus-imapd/docsrc/imap/developer/overview.rst

 The pre-requisites
 ==================

-While Cyrus itself can be run under many operating systems, we recommend the following operating systems for development, because the depencies and libraries are known.
+While Cyrus itself can be run under many operating systems, we recommend the following operating systems for development, because the dependencies and libraries are known.
 If you get a development environment working under a different operating system, we'd love to :ref:`hear about it <feedback>`.
     * Debian / Ubuntu
     * Fedora / Redhat